-The State YMCA Youth In Government program provides middle school students with an amazing opportunity to become acting state legislators.
-Students will arrive for a three day and two night conference.
-Upon arrival they will immediately begin working alongside other groups to develop their bills, share ideas, and grow as leaders.
-These students are are also given the use of the actual Michigan House and Senate Chambers along with the committee rooms to debate the bills they have written.
+The YMCA Michigan Youth in Government program provides middle school students with an opportunity to become acting state legislators.
+During a three day and two night conference, they will work alongside other students to share ideas, develop their bills and grow as leaders.
+Youth in Government students are are given the use of the Michigan House and Senate Chambers along with the legislative committee rooms.

 However, not all students become part of the legislature.
-MYIG offers two additional programs in which students can explore their passions.
-The Contemporary Issues Forum, a debate program, puts students in the thrall of some of the most heated national debates of the time.
+MYIG offers two additional programs through which students can explore their passions.
+The Contemporary Issues Forum, a debate, gives students the opportunity to research and debate some of the most heated issues of our time.
 This unique program teaches students how to think critically and debate their opinions in a respectful and thoughtful way.